Things to do

 The wooden cannon commemorating Oliver Cromwell in the Civil war points at Faringdon.
 Good for clambering on too.

 There are 2 sitting areas among the trees, as well as benches round the outside of the woodland.
 You could bring a picnic and enjoy the peacefulness and the views while children play on the logs and balances nearby.

-Download and print our book mark with pictures and a list of all the Folly sculptures.
+Download and print our book mark with pictures and a list of many of the Folly sculptures.

 Faringdon and the surrounding area offer many places to visit and things to do.